 To start with, determine what you are going to use for decorative papers.
 For my first block, I downloaded a free trial of PicMonkey and used their holiday backgrounds but I personally found it to be a bit of a learning curve to use.
 If you go this route, select “Collage” from the top bar, and then “Square Deal” for the layout.
 I recommend the template that has a grid of 3 x 3 squres.
 They will print a little bigger than your 2”x 2” needs so make sure you have space to crop down when you trim them.
 If you use the grid of squares that has 4 x4, they print a bit too small for your blocks.

 Once you have your layout selected, you can easily drag and drop from swatches (I used “Santaland” for mine), upload your images and add text to each square.
 You will need six squares per block (four sides, a top and a bottom).

-If PicMonkey isn’t for you but you are somewhat comfortable with Photoshop, I created a template that worked great for me and you can access it for free by joining the Making Memories Tangible Facebook group.
-There is also a video tutorial in the group about how you can easily use a Microsoft Word document to quickly size your images to fit the blocks.
+If PicMonkey isn’t for you but you are somewhat comfortable with Photoshop, I created a template that worked great for me!
+You can access this template for free as well as a video tutorial about how you can easily use a Microsoft Word document to quickly size your images to fit the blocks right here .